-The income statement forecast, sometimes called the profit and loss forecast, is one of the main statements for business plan financials.
+The income statement forecast, sometimes called the profit and loss forecast, is one of the three main statements for business plan financials.
 The income statement forecast shows a business’s financial performance over an accounting period.
 It is important to realize that the accounting period can be any length but is usually a month or a year.

 There are many income statement forms, the layout below acts as a quick reference, and sets out the most commonly encountered accounting terms when dealing with a business plan income statement forecast.